A-B9/Informatics-Large-Practical/README.md

 # Informatics-Large-Practical

-Project objective: Implement an algorithm for a drone delivery service that will pick up customer orders and deliver the orders to specified locations, whilst avoiding restricted areas (called 'No-Fly-Zones')
+Project objective: Implement a pathfinding algorithm for a drone delivery service that will pick up customer orders and deliver the orders to specified locations, whilst avoiding restricted areas (called 'No-Fly-Zones')

 Coded in Java

-Mark: (Pending)
+Mark: (82%)

 # Files